How To Repair A Cracked Electric Guitar Body

 After the repair, you should sand down the area using medium-grit sandpaper.
 Smooth the surface using a fine-grit sandpaper.
 However, if this doesn’t yield satisfactory results, you can use a compound and sand down the repaired area of your guitar in a circular motion for about five minutes to fix its imperfections.
 Use a dry cloth to keep dust off the repair.
 Then buff off any dust with a soft cloth slightly moistened with water or alcohol.

 Using a pick, play the guitar very lightly over a glass plate to see if it has bounced back to its original straight shape.
 If there is no change, you’re good to go.
 If you can hear it bouncing back and forth, you have not fixed it right and you will need to do this again with more wood filler or glue.
+A humidifier may be necessary to help speed things up here.

 Be careful not to use too much wood filler or glue, as it could accumulate around the cracks due to air movement from playing it.
 This would allow the cracks to grow bigger.
 Use wood glue or epoxy glue instead of superglue for this purpose because they do not dry up so quickly and are strong enough to keep the cracks bound together without using excess amounts of paste.